BrandiMac/space-products/doc/visibility.rst

 ***********************
 VisibilityCalculator
 ***********************
-TODO rewrite
-A :ref:`VisibilityCalculator` object can be used to create and manage multiple ``VisibilitySegments`` when you want to evaluate whether all or any of a set of Segments are simultaneously true.
+When working with multiple ``Segments``, you may need to evaluate when all targets are visible by the observer.
+A :ref:`VisibilityCalculator` object manages multiple ``VisibilitySegments`` and evaluates visibility based on an ``any`` or ``all`` condition.
 For example, you may wish to know whether any Sensor on a Spacecraft can see a particular GroundStation.
-In that case, you can create a separate Segment for each Sensor, where the Sensor is the observer and the GroundStation is the target.
-Another example would be calculating a "chain" of contact.
-You may wish to know the times when a GroundStation can see a Spacecraft in a low-Earth orbit and that Spacecraft can also see another Spacecraft in a geosynchronous orbit.
+You can create a separate Segment for each Sensor, with the Sensor as the observer and the GroundStation as the target.
+Another use for the :ref:`VisibilityCalculator` might be calculating a "chain" of contact.
+For example, you may wish to know the overlapping times when both a GroundStation can see a specific Spacecraft in a low-Earth orbit and while the same Spacecraft can see another Spacecraft in a geosynchronous orbit.
 In that case, you can create a ``Segment`` for each leg of communication and instruct the :ref:`VisibilityCalculator` to compute the times when all the Segments are complete.

 Setting up the Calculator
 ================================
-TODO where is it stated that the calculator requires this?

-The ``any`` or ``all`` requirement can be set using the `VisibilityCalculator.VisibilityRequirement
+To set up the calculator, you must first set the ``VisibilityRequirement`` using the `VisibilityCalculator.VisibilityRequirement
 <https://ai-solutions
-.com/_help_Files/visibilitycalculator_visibilityrequirement_nanosecond.htm>`_ property.

-TODO what is this code doing
+.com/_help_Files/visibilitycalculator_visibilityrequirement_nanosecond.htm>`_ property, where 0 indicates **all**
+targets must be viewable, and 1 indicates **any** target can be viewable.

+The following script creates a ``VisibilityCalculator`` using the ``all`` requirement.

 .. code-block:: c++